 It takes a long time for a burnout to develop and it usually also takes a long time to get rid of it.
 Most people succeed, but not without help.
 The prognosis therefore is closely related to the guidance offered, the personality of the patient, the nature and amount of the work-related problems and the presence of other stressors in the past and present.
 With adequate guidance by a psychiatrist, psychotherapist or psychologist, eighty percent of patients would be able to recover within six months.

 - To avoid burnout, a person must ensure sufficient relaxation.

 - Rhythm and regularity are the secret of a relaxed life.
 Having to improvise every day is more demanding than necessary.
 A fixed schedule provides rest.

 - When energy is a bit level again, the patient should not immediately go back to work.
 Only with a well-organized life, without chaos and with room for things that are satisfactory, the stage of vocational integration begins.

-- Practising a sport with social element outdoors, such as football, tennis, hiking together and cycling, can be a good aid to recovery.
+- Practicing an outdoor sport with social element, such as football, tennis, hiking together and cycling, can be a good aid to recovery.

 - The indication ‘burnout’ was used for the first time in the early seventies of the last century by the American psychotherapists Herbert Freudenberger and Christina Maslach.

-- The prevalence of burnout is estimated at 10% of working population.
+- The prevalence of burnout is estimated at 10% of the working population.

 - Work-related stress occurs especially among people aged 35 to 55 years.